 Returns #t if the given eventspace has been shut down by its custodian, #f otherwise.
-Attempting to create a new window, timer, or explicitly queued event in a shut-down eventspace raises the exn:misc exception.
+Attempting to create a new window, timer, or explicitly queued event in a shut-down eventspace raises the exn:fail exception.

-Attempting to use certain methods of windows and timers in a shut-down eventspace also raises the exn:misc exception, but the get-top-level-window in area<%> and get-eventspace in top-level-window<%> methods work even after the area's eventspace is shut down.
+Attempting to use certain methods of windows and timers in a shut-down eventspace also raises the exn:fail exception, but the get-top-level-window in area<%> and geteventspace in top-level-window<%> methods work even after the area's eventspace is shut down.

 '''

-(eventspace-handler-thread e) \rightarrow (or/c thread? #f)
+(eventspace-handler-thread e) → (or/c thread? #f)

 e : eventspace?

 '''